 |Arizona Department of Revenue tax credit||25% off system price, up to a maximum of $1,000|

 The most significant solar rebate offered in Arizona is the Credit for Solar Energy Devices from the Arizona Department of Revenue.
-This credit offers 25% off the cost of the system, up to a maximum rebate of $1,000.
-Because of the typical cost of a solar array, most homeowners will qualify for the maximum $1,000 credit.
+This credit offers 25% off the gross cost of the system, up to a maximum credit of $1,000.
+Because the invoice price (before other incentives) of a home photovoltaic system will pretty much always be greater than $4,000, most homeowners will qualify for the maximum $1,000 credit.